Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Introduction

 \subsubsection{Results}

-We will prove that the fundamental degree-of-freedom in the quantum lattice 2-gauge theory has equipped a certain Hopf categorical structure, described most naturally in the framework of \textit{Hopf (op)algberoids} of Day-Street \cite{DAY199799}. \begin{theorem} Let $\Gamma^2$ denote the 2-groupoid of 2-graphs associated to a lattice $\Gamma\subset \Sigma$ embedded in a 3-dimensional Cauchy slice $\Sigma$ of $X$. \begin{enumerate} \item The 2-graph states $\cC$ on $\Gamma$ has the structure of a {Hopf opalgebroid} equipped with a cobraiding $R$. \item Under natural compatibility conditions, the quantum 2-gauge transformations $\tilde{\cC}$ on $\cC$ has the structure of a {Hopf algebroid} equipped with a cobraiding $\tilde R$. \end{enumerate} \end{theorem} In essence, a "Hopf opalgebroid" is a cocategorical version of Hopf categories, and a "cobraiding" is a comonoidal natural transformation $\Delta\Rightarrow\sigma\Delta$ between the coproduct functor and its opposite.
+We will prove that the fundamental degree-of-freedom in the quantum lattice 2-gauge theory has equipped a certain Hopf categorical structure, described most naturally in the framework of \textit{internal categories} \cite{douglas2016internalbicategories}. \begin{theorem} Let $\Gamma^2$ denote the 2-groupoid of 2-graphs associated to a lattice $\Gamma\subset \Sigma$ embedded in a 3-dimensional Cauchy slice $\Sigma$ of $X$. \begin{enumerate} \item The 2-graph operators $\cC$ on $\Gamma$ has the structure of a {Hopf \textit{co}category} internal to $\mathsf{Meas}_q$. \item Under certain regularity conditions, the quantum 2-gauge transformations $\tilde{\cC}$ on $\cC$ has the structure of a {Hopf category} internal to $\mathsf{Meas}_q$. \end{enumerate} Moreover, both are equipped with a "coraiding", which is a higher categorical analogue of a quasitriangulairty structure (see \textbf{Definition \ref{cobraidingdef}}). \end{theorem} Here, "$\mathsf{Meas}_q$" is a certain "non-commutative" version of the Crane-Yetter measureable categories $\mathsf{Meas}$, described in more detail in \S \ref{hopfopalg}.
+It can be thought of as the "sheafy" counterpart of the bicommutant categories of Henrique-Pennys \cite{Henriques2017-gm}.